 On 25 September, the Bank celebrates its 75th year of operations.
 Establishment of the Julius Baer Foundation for the promotion of the arts and support of academic endeavours on 10 December.
 Today, the foundation concentrates on the areas of Wealth Inequality and Solutions Replacing Plastics.

 Establishment of Julius Baer Intl.
 Ltd.

-On 29 March, Julius Baer International Ltd. in London, the first Julius Baer company in Great Britain, is established.
+On 29 March, Julius Baer International Ltd. in London, the first Julius Baer company in the United Kingdom, is established.

 First Swiss investment fund

-Launch of Baerbond, the first Swiss investment fund of the Julius Baer Group, on 10 March.
+Launch of Baerbond, Julius Baer’s first Swiss investment fund, on 10 March.

 Establishment of the Holding